MS in Library & Information

 For those who have already earned an ALA accredited LIS degree, our Certificate of Advanced Study (CAS) in School Media is also available as a standalone program.

-The CAS in School Media infuses iSchool classes with preparation for New York State Department of Education
+The CAS in School Media infuses iSchool classes with preparation for New York State Department of Education requirement so that those who already have an LIS degree can be fully prepared to take the required state exams.

 When it comes to careers and alumni, the Syracuse University iSchool has an incredible professional network.
 We have a dedicated Career Center that specifically serves the needs of iSchool students.